MarcoTomasRodriguez/MarcoTomasRodriguez/README.md

  - Consultant in a local software development company who works with clients in the rural and automotive fields.
  - Developing management systems for a local furniture maker.
- - Developing a sales system for a tourism company in Tel Aviv.
+ - Developing a sales system for a tourism company in Tel-Aviv.

 ### Communication skills